Honey Training Center

-The Honey Training Center is a 42500 sqfoot two-story training facility for the Los Angeles Clippers of the National Basketball Association (NBA).
-Located in the planned community of Playa Vista in Los Angeles near Loyola Marymount University, the facility is at least 1 mi away from nearby beaches (Playa Del Rey, Marina Del Rey, and Venice), 3 mi north of Los Angeles International Airport, and 12 mi southwest of Crypto.com Arena.
-While the team maintains some office functions at Crypto.com Arena, the Playa Vista facility serves as the official headquarters of the Clippers.
-The Honey Training Center is located 6 mi northwest from the future Clippers arena in Inglewood, the Intuit Dome.
+The Honey Training Center is a 42500 sqfoot two-story training facility.
+It served as the main training and practice center for the Los Angeles Clippers of the National Basketball Association (NBA) from 2008 until 2024 when the organization moved all operations to Intuit Dome.
+Located in the planned community of Playa Vista in Los Angeles near Loyola Marymount University, the facility is at least 1 mi away from nearby beaches (Playa Del Rey, Marina Del Rey, and Venice), 3 mi north of Los Angeles International Airport, and 12 mi southwest of the Clipper's previous arena, Crypto.com Arena.
+While the team maintained some office functions at Crypto.com Arena, the Playa Vista facility served as the official headquarters of the Clippers.
+The Honey Training Center is located 6 mi northwest from the current Clippers arena, Intuit Dome, in Inglewood.

 The training center was formally opened on 25 September 2008.
 The facility contains two regulation basketball courts including a duplicate of the wood floor that the team plays on at Crypto.com Arena.